Adult & Senior Eye Exams

 It’s true: prevention is the best medicine, especially when it comes to your eyes.
 At each comprehensive eye exam, your eye doctor checks for more than just how well you see.

-As an adult, your eye care needs change as you age.
+As an adult, your eye care needs change as you age, and so eye exams can vary in length.
 In some cases, you may begin requiring reading glasses to do up-close activities, or maybe your prescription changes to include bifocals.
 But the health inside your eye is also changing.
 Your increasing age may put you at a higher risk of developing eye conditions and diseases.

 Let us have a look inside your eyes.
 While you’re here, we’ll explain everything we do, so you are the best-educated you can be.